A few useful phrases in French will help you feel more at ease in many real-life situations when you're in Paris.

-Many visitors expect that everyone in Paris speaks English, but that simply is not true.
-English certainly is more common in Paris shops and hotels than in previous decades, but it's still a good idea to practice a little French before your trip.
+Many visitors expect that everyone in France speaks English, but that isn't true.
+English certainly is more common in Paris shops and hotels than, say, ten years ago, but it's still a good idea to practice a little French before your trip.
+Although it may not be your goal to become a fluent French speaker, learning a few useful phrases in French will help you in all kinds of situations, including restaurants, hotels and emergencies.

 Amusez-vous bien a Paris! — Have a good time in Paris!